msrlrocket/AirTracker/display/esp32-airtracker/release/README-Windows.md

 **After Flashing**
 - Press RESET.
 The device boots the new firmware.
 - For logs: use PuTTY or `py -3 -m serial.tools.miniterm COM5 115200` (install `pyserial` if prompted).
+- **NEW**: Watch for image loading messages like "Downloaded airline logo" in the serial output.

+**New Features in v2.0**
+- **Real-time Image Loading**: Automatically downloads and displays airline logos and aircraft photos
+- **JPEG Support**: Full JPEG decoding using TJpg_Decoder library
+- **HTTP/HTTPS Downloads**: Fetches images from aviation databases and photo sites
+- **Smart Caching**: Images are cached to reduce bandwidth usage
+- **Visual Enhancements**: Rich display with actual airline branding and aircraft photos

 **Important**
 - This binary contains the Wi‑Fi and MQTT settings that were compiled at build time.
 To change them, update `display/esp32-airtracker/include/config.h` and rebuild.
+- **Internet connection required** for image downloading.
+Device must have internet access via Wi-Fi.
+- Image downloads use HTTPS and may take a few seconds for large aircraft photos.

 **Troubleshooting**
 - Stuck at connecting: verify Wi‑Fi credentials and 2.4GHz network.
 - No MQTT data: confirm broker settings and that `airtracker/nearest` is published (retained).
+- No images loading: check internet connectivity and monitor serial output for HTTP errors.
+- Images appear black: JPEG decoder may need more memory - restart device if needed.
 - Wrong board/pins: this image targets `esp32-c3-devkitm-1` with ILI9341 pins as documented in the repo.